Ted Rall

 He is a graphic novelist and the author of non-fiction books about domestic and international current affairs.
 He also travels to and writes about Central Asia, a region he believes to be pivotal to U.S. foreign policy concerns.
 In November 2001 he went to Afghanistan as a war correspondent for The Village Voice and KFI Radio in Los Angeles.
 He returned to Afghanistan in August 2010, traveling independently and unembedded throughout the country, filing daily "cartoon blogs" by satellite.

+Rall is the co-host of three news-focused podcasts on YouTube and Rumble: "DeProgram" with CIA whistleblower John Kiriakou, "DMZ America" with Chicago Tribune editorial cartoonist Scott Stantis, and "The TMI Show" with Manila Chan.

 Early life and education

 Frederick Theodore Rall III was born in Cambridge, Massachusetts, in 1963, and raised in Kettering, Ohio, near Dayton.
 He graduated from Fairmont West High School, in 1981.
 From 1981 to 1984, Rall attended Columbia University's engineering school, where he contributed cartoons to the campus newspapers, including the Columbia Daily Spectator, Barnard Bulletin, and the Jester.
 He failed to complete his studies in the engineering school, where he majored in applied physics and nuclear engineering, but returned to graduate several years later from Columbia's School of General Studies in 1991 with a bachelor of arts, with honors, in history.